sys-bio/tellurium/docs/walkthrough.rst

     IRkernel::installspec()

 * Start the Tellurium notebook app.
 Under the ``Language`` menu, select ``Find Kernels...``.
 A pop-up with a ``Scan`` button should appear.
 Click the ``Scan`` button.
 The results of the scan show all the kernels available to Tellurium.
 The built-in Python 3 and Node.js kernels are always available.
 Additional kernels appear based on installed Jupyter kernels.
+If you don't see a Jupyter kernel you want here, make sure you have correctly installed the kernel (each his its own set of instructions).
+If the kernel still does not show up, make sure it is a true Jupyter kernel.
+Older IPython-based kernels (i.e. kernels which install under ``~/.ipython`` instead of ``~/.jupyter``) cannot be discovered by Tellurium.

 .. figure:: ./images/notebook-found-kernels.png
     :align: center